medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 </figure-->
 <br>

-A ehmiSBDHEnvelope's Reliable Messaging part can be found in the ehmiSBDHEnvelope/Message/MetaInformation/Transport/Type-element, which is shown in <!--a href="#Fig3"-->Figure 3</a>:
+An ehmiSBDHEnvelope's Reliable Messaging part can be found in the ehmiSBDHEnvelope/Message/MetaInformation/Transport/Type-element, which is shown in <!--a href="#Fig3"-->Figure 3</a>:

 <!--figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="ehmiSBDHEnvelope_schema-reliable-type.png" target="_blank"> <img src="ehmiSBDHEnvelope_schema-reliable-type.png" alt="ehmiSBDHEnvelope_schema-reliable" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig3"></a>